Are Healthcare Costs Tax Deductible?

 - Devices like heating pads and ice packs

-So let’s get back to the original question: Are health care costs tax deductible?
+So let’s get back to the original question: Are healthcare costs tax deductible?
 The answer is—some of them!
-Here is the formula for determining which portions of your medical bills you can and cannot deduct.
+Here is the formula for determining which portions of your medical and dental bills you can and cannot deduct.

 Formula for Deducting Healthcare Costs from Your Taxes

 There are lots of places online to find out how to fill out your tax return forms, or you can hire an accountant.
-You can also use a popular app like TurboTax, or go to a business like H&R Block and work directly with a tax preparer who will get into the nitty-gritty with you.
 Just be sure you save all of your receipts.
-No, really, save all of your medical-expense receipts.
+No, really, save all of your medical and dental expense receipts.
 Your tax-preparer—even if it’s you—will need them.